 String of Pearls Propagation FAQs

-When propagating String of Pearls Plants, we recommend always using a well-draining potting that contains perlite as this aids drainage and aeration of the soil, helping to avoid problems such as overwatering and consequently root rot.
+We recommend always using a well-draining potting that contains perlite as this aids drainage and aeration of the soil, helping to avoid problems such as overwatering and consequently root rot.

 You can also use grow lights on your mature houseplants over autumn and winter when the days are shorter and darker so are a great investment for all plant parents.